dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 A single, specific request.
 Notice the shape that makes AAuth different from a phone call: the shop does **not** ring Dad.
 It hands Sam a note to get approved, Sam takes that note to Dad, and Sam brings the approval back.
 The agent carries every token between the parties.

-This is the full four-party flow, with head office (the Access Server) applying the shop's own policy.
+This is the full four-party flow, with the accounts office (the Access Server) applying the chain's own policy.
 Simpler shops skip the AS, or run it in-house; the spec lets the PS and AS collapse into one.

 ```mermaid
 sequenceDiagram